Galactic dark matter halos: From anisotropic fluids in general relativity to Horava-Lifshitz gravity: Fluid interpretation and rotation curves

-Thus the modification reproduces the characteristic isothermal scaling that is usually associated with flat rotation curves, as pointed out in \cite{Treu:2010SLreview}.
+Thus the modification in the Hamiltonian reproduces the characteristic isothermal scaling that is usually associated with flat rotation curves, as pointed out in \cite{Treu:2010SLreview}.
 However, this very same construction results in an anisotropic energy-momentum tensor.
 Since pressure contributes to the relativistic gravitational field \cite{Komar:1963pde}, the usual Newtonian circular velocity is not applicable: for this component the “active” mass combination $\rho_h + p_r + 2p_t$ vanishes identically, so the linear growth of Misner–Sharp mass does not translate into genuinely flat circular velocities.
 In this sense, the present modification generates the right radial scaling but in the wrong universality class, behaving more like a defect/string-type anisotropic medium than like pressureless dark matter.
+Read in this way, the rotation-curve discussion is not meant to promote the $\alpha$-term as a realistic halo model, but rather to isolate the phenomenological consequence of the reduced canonical construction itself.
+In other words, the spherical reduction is being used here as a controlled diagnostic setting: if the mechanism already fails to produce the correct effective stress structure in this simplest sector, then it cannot by itself be regarded as a viable explanation of galactic flat curves.
+The result is therefore best understood as a no-go statement for this class of potential deformations within the reduced GR framework, rather than as a completed model of galaxy dynamics.